shared live+work spaces

 My balance is in credit, can I make a withdrawal?

-Yes, but cash payments are subject to a 15% fee.
-We don't want your dirty money. ๐Ÿฆนโ€ Card and some electronic payments 5โ€“10%.
-Bank transfers are free, except if you send foreign in which case you'll only be credited after deduction of bank fees as applicable.
+Cash payments are subject to a fee.
+We don't want your dirty money.🦹 Card payments online have a small additional fee (~1–3%), bank transfers have no fee except if foreign in which case you'll be credited after deduction as applicable.
 Other members won't pay for your choice of financial instruments.
-And no crypto, find your own currency dealer. ๐Ÿ˜
+And no crypto, find your own currency dealer as we have to operate in the real world.😝

 What happens to accounts in arrears?